 The outcome is way more realistic than traditional Parallax but you can expect a performance hit that worthes consideration.

 You can learn more about all the different techniques here.

 You can use Parallax Mapping through the following materials:

 In Babylon.js we think Parallax Mapping as an extension of Normal Mapping, hence to benefit of the former, you have to enable the later.
 The reason is that we support only the height map being encoded in the Alpha channel of the normal map, as explained above.

-You have three property to work with Parallax:
+You have three properties to work with Parallax:

 You will find an interesting tutorial here that explains how to create the height map.

 If you happen to have normal map and height map in separated files, you can use this Windows Tool to merge them into a single file.